aidos-lab/Diss-l-ECT/README.md

 # Diss-l-ECT: Dissecting Graph Data with local Euler Characteristic Transforms

 ## Overview of local_ect.py
-This module provides two primary functions for working with graph datasets, specifically leveraging **Extended Connectivity Tensor (ECT)** and **XGBoost** for classification tasks on graph data.
+This module provides two primary functions for working with graph datasets, specifically leveraging **Local Euler Characteristic Transform (l-ECT)** and **XGBoost** for node classification tasks for featured graphs.
 The `compute_local_ect` function computes the ECT for local graph neighborhoods, and `xgb_model` combines these features with node attributes to train a machine learning model using **XGBoost**.

 ### Dependencies
 - `torch`